ArianeMora/scircm/README.md

 ```

 #### Making your CpGs map to a single gene version

+Note you need to pass the function:
+1) the gene ID column, here it is 'ensembl_gene_id'
+2) the padj column: here it is 'padj_meth'
+3) the logFC or test statistic column: here it is 'CpG_Beta_diff'

 ```
-from scircm import filter_methylation_data_by_genes meth_df = pd.read_csv(f'path to the output from methylation DCpG analysis file')
+from scircm import filter_methylation_data_by_genes meth_df = pd.read_csv(f'path to the output from methylation DCpG analysis file') filtered_meth_df = filter_methylation_data_by_genes(meth_df, 'ensembl_gene_id', 'padj_meth', 'CpG_Beta_diff')
-# Note: you need to pass it:
-# 1) the gene ID column, here it is 'ensembl_gene_id'
-# 2) the padj column: here it is 'padj_meth'
-# 3) the logFC or test statistic column: here it is 'CpG_Beta_diff'
-filtered_meth_df = filter_methylation_data_by_genes(meth_df, 'ensembl_gene_id', 'padj_meth', 'CpG_Beta_diff')
 ```

 ## Manuscript

-If you want to read more about how SiRCle works, please check out our paper: https://www.biorxiv.org/content/10.1101/2022.07.02.498058v1
+If you want to read more about how SiRCle works, please check out our [paper](https://www.biorxiv.org/content/10.1101/2022.07.02.498058v1
+).

-Website is available at: https://arianemora-sircle-web-app-ndu996.streamlit.app it is under active development and currently in Beta mode - let us know if you have any issues :)
+Our [website](https://arianemora-sircle-web-app-ndu996.streamlit.app) is under active development and currently in Beta mode - let us know if you have any issues :)

-Note the website is only for the first bit of the regulatory clustering.
+Note the website is only for the first bit of the regulatory clustering but if you want the second part (VAE) let us know.

-Now you can run the first version :)

 ## Quick guide on the regulation grouping levels